Spyrals-IO/restruct/README.md

 }

 ````
-_or_ let us combine two schema into one.
+`or` let us combine two schema into one.
-The personSchema can be infer if all his children are mixed together and only his children.
+The `personSchema` can be infered if all its children are combined together and only its children.

 ### Path

 It's possible to specify where to read / write your data.
 Instead of just giving a name to your fields, give them a full path.

-This path can be build from String and Int.
-Strings will be interpreted as objects names in the structure and Ints as array indexes.
+This path can be build from `String` and `Int`. `String`s will be interpreted as object names in the structure and `Int`s as array indexes.

 ````scala
 import io.github.methrat0n.restruct.schema.Schema